Where Requirements Appear

 hasfishinbag:fishItemId:qtyFishingLive bag check; * for any fish; no tracker needed (requires HyFishing)

-inregion:regionIdOrbisGuardPlayer is inside named OrbisGuard region (requires OrbisGuard)
+inregion:regionIdRegionsPlayer is inside named region (QL Claims first, then OrbisGuard)

-regionmember:regionIdOrbisGuardPlayer is member or owner of named OrbisGuard region (requires OrbisGuard)
+regionmember:regionIdRegionsPlayer is member or owner of named region (QL Claims first, then OrbisGuard)

 global:hastag:tagNameGlobal StateServer-wide tag list contains the tag